 PAINTINGS IN THE IONIDES COLLECTION

-It depicts the Ionides family.
+The painting below depicts the Ionides family.
 The two eldest boys are wearing Greek national dress.
 Constantine, the youngest boy, later became the benefactor of the museum.

 Le Nain brothers shared a studio in Paris from about 1630.
 They specialised in scenes of the poor, depicting them with dignity unusual for the period.